MoiCoquille/Indalit-Website2/content/aws-amazon-web-services-project-manager.md

 	<div>
 		<h4 class="font01">
 		<p>
-		<a href="https://aws.amazon.com">Amazon Web Services</a> provides amazing services that work together creating hundreds, thousands of possible solutions which make the implementation phase complex.
-An <i>AWS</i> project is composed of <i>AWS</i> experts, some of your key staff member and maybe external consultants and suppliers.
+		<a href="https://aws.amazon.com">Amazon Web Services</a> provides amazing services that work together creating hundreds, thousands of possible solutions.
+For this reason, it makes the implementation phase complex.
+An <i>AWS</i> Project is composed of <i>AWS</i> Engineer, your technical staff members and maybe external contractors and suppliers.
 The complexity of the technical solution and the various people involved demonstrate the need for Project Management.
-You may have this resource internally, but if you don't, we can provide a Project Manager specialized in <i>AWS</i> projects.
+You may have this resource internally, but if you don't, we can provide a Project Manager specialized in <i>AWS</i> Projects.
 The primary skills required by a competent Project Manager are the following:
 		</p>
 		<br />
 		<p>